Charlie’s last bite: Viral video will leave YouTube after fetching $760,999 in NFT auction

 Now “Charlie Bit My Finger” is transforming again, into a non-fungible token — a unique, verifiable digital object — and departing YouTube after racking up 883 million views in 14 years, according to a website launched by the Davies-Carr family.
 Bidding started at $1,000 over the weekend.
 The auction history shows that “3fmusic” beat out “mememaster” with a bid for $760,999 on Sunday.

-The sale completes the beloved video’s old to new internet metamorphosis, making it the latest in a string of high-profile NFT sales.
-One of the most viewed videos ever will now belong solely to the winning bidder, who will also “have the opportunity to create their own parody of the video featuring the original stars, Harry and Charlie,” the family wrote on auction site.
+The sale completes the beloved video’s old to new Internet metamorphosis, making it the latest in a string of high-profile NFT sales.
+One of the most viewed videos ever will now belong solely to the winning bidder, who will also “have the opportunity to create their own parody of the video featuring the original stars, Harry and Charlie,” the family wrote on the auction site.
 The boys are now 17 and 14, respectively.

 “Bid to own the soon-to-be-deleted YouTube phenomenon, Charlie Bit My Finger, leaving you as the sole owner of this lovable piece of internet history (while also getting the chance to say Charlie bit your finger, if you want to see what all the hype is about.”